 Place a pot filled with cutting compost next to the parent plant.
 Fold a stem near a node (without cutting it off) to form a ‘V’ in the stem.
 Anchor the V of the stem into the compost with bent wire.
 Firm the compost from above and water the compost.
 Keep the compost moist.
 This helps the roots develop faster and better.
 When you see fresh growth at the tip of the stem, roots have been established and you can remove the new plant from it’s mother.

 Air layering is another way to propagate runners on houseplants and a great way to give a tall, leggy plant that’s lost its lower leaves a new lease on life.
 This is often used on rubber plant (Ficus elastica) and sometimes on dieffenbachia, dracaena and monstera.
 All air layering involves is encouraging roots to develop just below the lowest leaf.
 When there are roots established, the stem can be severed and the new plant repotted.
 This is, however, not a fast way to propagate houseplants.

-Again, you want to be sure to water the plant the day before.
-Then, using a sharp knife, make an upward cut two-thirds through the stem and 8-10cm below the lowest leaf.
+Again, be sure to water the plant the day before.
+Then, using a sharp knife, make an upward cut two-thirds through the stem and 8 to 10 cm below the lowest leaf.
 Make sure you don’t bend and break the top of the plant.
 Use a matchstick to keep the surfaces of the cut apart.
 If you don’t, the wound will heal and it will not readily form roots.
 You will want to trim the ends off the matchsticks and use a small brush to coat the plant surfaces with rooting powder.